 This Apple Cranberry Pie is a seasonal favourite in our house.
 The filling, of apples and cranberries, flavoured with orange liqueur, and the crunch of nutty pecans, all spiced with cinnamon and cardamom, is warm and festive and all winter cozy.

 Every baker has a favourite pie apple, and a lot of them like to use a tart one, like a Granny Smith or a Pippin.
+And they are perfect.
 I'm a big fan of Ambrosia apples, and although they are sweet as opposed to tart, that works beautifully in this pie because of the tartness of the cranberries.
-The Ambrosia also has a firm crispness that stands up well to baking.
+Ambrosia also has a firm crispness that stands up well to baking.
+You can learn more about this delicious apple variety here: Ambrosia Apples

 I like to make a couple of pies ahead of time and freeze them.
 It's great to have pies in the freezer to pull out for dessert or to bring to a gathering.
-So this pastry recipe makes enough for two double crust pies, although the actual pie recipe is just for one pie.
-You'll have pastry for another double crust, or two single crust pies.
+So this pastry recipe can easily be doubled to make enough for two double-crust pies, and the dough can be frozen.

 Now that I'm confident with my pastry, now maybe I can focus on my pie crust decor skills.
-Who knows, maybe the next pie recipe that you see from me will a little more fancy.
+Who knows, maybe the next pie recipe that you see from me will a little fancier.
 Maybe.

-- 2 cups butter, chilled and cut into 1 inch cubes
+- 1 cup butter, unsalted chilled and cut into 1 inch cubes

-- 3/4 cup ice water, plus more as needed
+- ½ cup ice water plus more as needed

 - 1 cup sugar